In the Comments Below

-For some time, I’ve wanted to dedicate an issue to music videos on YouTube—not just for the amazing performances, but for the comments beneath them, which I always like to read.
-Those comment sections are unlike almost anything else online.
 Scroll down and you don’t find aggression, baiting, or cynicism, but something more tender: strangers sharing very specific experiences and memories of their lives in public; little confessions about the way a song or performance has stayed with them.
 Like the man who wrote that Creedence Clearwater Revival’s Long As I Can See the Light helped him survive 42 years in prison.

 It’s moving.
 And that’s not a word we often associate with the internet.

-This week, I’ve chosen five live performances that are some of my all-time favourites.
+Below are five live performances that are some of my all-time favourites.
 Not only are they unbelievably good, each has drawn an outpouring of memory, reverence, or reflection in the comments.
 A slice of the full spectrum of humanity—nostalgia, grief, awe, love.
 These comments don’t feel performative.
 There’s no posturing.
 We don’t know these people and we’ll never meet them.
 Yet, in their words and stories, they bind us and lift us because we can relate to them.

 I hope like me you find something powerful in these live performances.
-I encourage you to take some time this weekend to watch/listen to them.
+I encourage you to take some time to watch/listen to them.
 You’ll feel something really good.
 That’s the collective power of music.
 It’s primal and reaches into our memory and soul, turning it into something we want to share with others.

 No need for a ticket: you’re VIP Access All Areas 🎟️